wenhongg/telegram-observability/README.md

 # Telegram Observability

-A powerful logging tool that sends console logs to Telegram, perfect for monitoring your applications in real-time.
+A powerful open source logging tool that sends console logs to Telegram, perfect for monitoring your applications in real-time.

 ## Features